colab-coop/bylaws/ARTICLE-2.markdown

         Member her or his unpaid wages -- until resolution is reached.
         The Member Body may also direct the Member under expulsion order to stay off Cooperative property except as necessary by law.

-### Section 2.4  Patronage Dispursement Upon Departure

-When a Member's membership in the Cooperative is terminated, the amount in her/his Member Account (including the original capital contribution) will automatically be redeemed in exchange for debt.
-The Cooperative shall repay the debt within three years of the termination.